 Chiron’s current transit through Pisces presents the conundrum of feeling our painful alienation as separation from Source/the Divine.
 We feel our separation from life, from God, from the Creator with Chiron, and that’s where trouble walks in the back door.
-Who said, God must’ve forgotten me because I’m sick/alone/hurt/experiencing hardship?
-Or, as I often see with clients looking for love: Who said because we’re not married by age 28, 35 or 60 for that matter, that it will never happen for me?
+Have you ever thought, God must’ve forgotten me because I’m sick/alone/hurt/experiencing hardship?
+Or, as I often see with clients looking for love who are not married by age 28, 35 or 60 for that matter, “It must be karma; love isn’t meant for me.”
 Chiron is aligned with the negative stories we tell our self, about our self, that our life is particularly unfair, that other people’s lives are better, stories that perpetuate our own suffering.

 Pain Without Suffering

 No matter my physical pain, my psychological pain is always at it’s worst when I’ve felt forgotten, alienated, separated and alone.
 Yet when I am in pain and consciously attempt to connect with the Love that is all of Creation – be it through cat videos, cuddling with my puppy or meditating on all the people in the world who are in pain at this moment – I don’t suffer from my pain.
 We can experience the pain of the human condition without suffering, but only if we stay connected to Presence.

 Neptune/Pisces specializes in illusions, loss of perspective, distortions.
 I, like many people out there right now, have been afraid “that it (name your pain) will always be this way…” But when strong emotion comes, I recognize I am in danger of losing all sense of proportion, and since trying to stop an emotion is like trying to stop a massive wave, the only appropriate response is to surrender, accept and witness.
 I try not to feed it with thoughts, and if thoughts happen, I try and watch them fall, like leaves.